How to find out about secret sets at Glastonbury 2022

 Who are the most rumoured acts for 2022?

+Bastille are the most recently rumoured act to play Glastonbury after a new photo has emerged on a Twitter.

+The @Secretglasto account, which has successfully predicted rumoured sets in the past, posted an image of peace sign on the Pyramid stage with the caption: “I think if Bastille had the nuclear codes and had to keep them secret, we’d all be dead. #CND.”

-Ezra is the most recent rumoured artist to be playing the John Peel stage on Sunday (26 June), after a photo emerged on Instagram of a sign marked “Gold Rush Kid, John Peel Stage - 2pm”.
+It is also suspected that George Ezra will be playing the John Peel stage on Sunday (26 June), after a photo emerged on Instagram of a sign marked “Gold Rush Kid, John Peel Stage - 2pm”.

 The singer’s recent album is titled Gold Rush Kid, leading Twitter account @TheGlastoThing to suggest that he could be filling the highly anticipated slot.